ealker/university-notes/CS31310_Agile/development_methodologies.md

 Scrum encourages teams to be self organising.
 There are various roles in a Scrum team:

-- Scrum Master
+- Scrum Master: the team's facilitator.
-- Product Owner
+- Product Owner:
-- Team
+- Team: the other member's of the team.

 ### How does Scrum work